What's on this page

 Our fraud detection systems work 24/7 looking for suspicious transactions on your accounts.
 We try to stop them before they affect you.

-If we spot something we will put a block on your card and send you a fraud alert message by text or automated voice call.
+If we spot something suspicious, we'll put a block on your card and send you a fraud alert message by text or automated voice call.
 It's a quick and easy process to either confirm the fraud or remove the block from your card.

 How you can keep your personal information safe